influxdata/docs-v2/content/v2.0/cloud/get-started.md

 ## Sign up

+1. Choose one of the following:
-1. Go to [InfluxDB Cloud 2.0]({{< cloud-link >}}), enter your email address and password, and click **Sign Up**.
+   - To subscribe for a plan through InfluxData, go to [InfluxDB Cloud 2.0]({{< cloud-link >}}), enter your credentials, and then click **Sign Up**.
+   - To subscribe for a plan through AWS Marketplace, go to [Amazon Marketplace](https://aws.amazon.com/marketplace), search for **InfluxDB Cloud 2.0**, and then follow the prompts to subscribe.
+After you click **Set Up Your Account**, enter your credentials, and then click **Sign Up**.

+       {{%note%}} **Note:** You can sign up for a new InfluxDB Cloud 2.0 account through **either** InfluxData or AWS Marketplace.
+Currently, we do **not support** using an existing InfluxDB Cloud 2.0 account to sign up for an AWS Marketplace subscription.
+        {{%/note%}}

 2. InfluxDB Cloud requires email verification to complete the sign up process.
    Verify your email address by opening the email sent to the address you provided and clicking **Verify Your Email**.
-3. Choose your cloud provider.
+3. (InfluxData subscriptions only) Choose your cloud provider.
 Currently, **AWS** is the only cloud provider available.
 4. Select a region for your {{< cloud-name >}} instance.
 The following regions are available:

   - **US West (Oregon)**
   - **EU Frankfurt**

     _To suggest regions to add, click **Let us know** under Regions._
-5. Review the terms of the agreement, and then select **I have viewed and agree to InfluxDB Cloud 2.0 Services Subscription Agreement and InfluxData Global Data Processing Agreement.**.
+5. (InfluxData subscriptions only) Review the terms of the agreement, and then select **I have viewed and agree to InfluxDB Cloud 2.0 Services Subscription Agreement and InfluxData Global Data Processing Agreement.**.
    For details on the agreements, see the [InfluxDB Cloud 2.0: Services Subscription Agreement](https://www.influxdata.com/legal/terms-of-use/) and the [InfluxData Global Data Processing Agreement](https://www.influxdata.com/legal/influxdata-global-data-processing-agreement/).

 6. Click **Continue**. {{< cloud-name >}} opens with a default organization and bucket (both created from your email address).

     _To update organization and bucket names, see [Update an organization](/v2.0/organizations/update-org/) and [Update a bucket](/v2.0/organizations/buckets/update-bucket/#update-a-bucket-s-name-in-the-influxdb-ui)._